 - A2 Optimized WordPress Plugin provides performance & security optimizations.

 Jonathan Griffin.
-Hosting Expert & Editor @ The Webmaster:"When choosing high-quality shared hosting, there are two main things you want; Firstly, a high-tech technology stack, that includes dynamic caching, such as Memcache, OpCache, SSD Hosting, and NGINX.
-Secondly, a good support department that answers your queries quickly, and is willing to help with basic tasks such as WordPress Installation.
-TMDHosting excells in both these points, as well as providing an array of extras that make web hosting a breeze. "
+Editor, Hosting Expert, SEO Developer, & SEO Consultant."When choosing high-quality shared hosting, there are two main things you want; Firstly, a high-tech technology stack, that includes dynamic caching, such as Memcache, OpCache, SSD Hosting, and NGINX.
+Secondly, a good support department that answers your queries quickly, and is willing to help with basic tasks such as WordPress Installation. "

 The above ratings are calculated from 45 customers.